 Then, a few months after losing my father to a pulmonary embolism, I became a Board-Certified Patient Advocate in early 2018.
 My life had come full circle, and I felt confident that I was right where I needed to be.

 After becoming trained as a trauma-informed professional, I developed a greater understanding of mental health conditions and neurodiversity.
-After seven years of near-daily research, the intersection of chronic illness and neurodiversity sparked my interest.
+Seven years of near-daily research, the intersection of chronic illness and neurodiversity sparked my interest.

 I have a unique story and have written parts of it over the years within three patient advocacy books.
 I’ve also had the honor of sharing it while raising awareness at numerous universities, medical conferences, support groups, NIH, and even The U.S. Capitol during Patient Congress in 2018 and 2019.